HaoranChen01/audio-synthesis/README.md

 # audio-synthesis

 ## synth.py
-Run systh.py 'input your sentence'
+Run B158431_synth 'input your sentence' you can add more arguments like crossfade, reverse, etc.